• Skip to main content

 There hasn't been a taco I have met that I didn't love.
 Tacos are life, right?

-These new Pan Fried Spicy Shrimp Tacos with Mango Salsa were inspired by a recent Fish Taco recipe.
+These new Pan Fried Spicy Shrimp Tacos with Mango Salsa were inspired by a recent Air Fryer Fish Taco recipe.
 I opt for the fish or shrimp tacos EVERY time we order tacos.
-Nice and spicy with a mango salsa will have you rocking the Taco Tuesday every day of the week!
+Nice and spicy with a mango salsa will have you rocking the taco night every day of the week!

 The mango salsa in this recipe also pairs very nicely with these crispy air fryer fish tacos from Sarah at Sustainable Cooks!
 You can never have too many taco options!